Skparab1/crossy-road/README.md

 - have an algorithm that detects whether positionobstacle == positionperson
 - randomize object location and speed of obstacles
 - make different levels with different difficulties
+- have a highscore board, stored by text file shelving